maestrosistema/GameBoy-Overlay/README.md

 There are Menu, Rewind (If enable in RA settings), Slow Motion and Fast Forward buttons.

+Near the Fast Forward button there is a switch to change between Hold and Toggle mode.

 In the top right of the screen there are save state buttons.
 In order: Save State, Decrease Slot, Increase Slot and Load State.

 There is a hidden button between A and B to easily press both of them at the same time.